biolab/scorange-hugo/content/getting-started/_index.md

 ### Download and Install
 {{< link_new url="/download/" name="Download">}} Orange distribution package and run the
-installation file on your local computer.{{< link_new url="http://biolab.github.io/datafusion-installation-guide/" name="Here">}} is a step-by-step installation guide, that we recommend you to follow.
+installation file on your local computer. {{< link_new url="http://biolab.github.io/datafusion-installation-guide/" name="Here">}} is a step-by-step installation guide, that we recommend you to follow.

 ### Run